 Brazil is the largest country in Latin America and since learning Spanish, I’ve found that I can understand some phrases in Portuguese.

-See more of my Brazil travel blogs that cover some of the most exciting places to visit in the country.
+See more of my favorite places to visit in Brazil that also features some of the most exciting places to visit in the country.

 📌 Like this article?
 Pin it…